micag2025/Supply_Chain_project/publication.md

 - **Expanded supply chain lifecycle states** to model additional stages such as production, quality inspection, warehousing, customs clearance, and returns, thereby improving supply chain realism and traceability.
 - **Event indexing through The Graph** to provide efficient historical event querying, audit trails, and advanced lifecycle visualization.
 - **Advanced analytics and reporting dashboards** to support operational monitoring, performance metrics, and business intelligence capabilities.
-- **IPFS integration** for decentralized storage of product documentation, certificates, and provenance records.
 - **QR-code traceability** to enable rapid product identification and verification throughout the supply chain.
 - **Inventory management capabilities** to support stock tracking, warehouse management, and expiration monitoring.
+- **IoT sensor integration** to support automated collection of environmental data such as temperature, humidity, and location, enabling real-time monitoring of sensitive goods.
 - **Migration from Remix to Hardhat** to support professional smart contract development workflows, automated testing, deployment scripting, and contract verification.
 - **Migration from Create React App (CRA) to Vite** to improve frontend performance, reduce build times, and provide a more modern development experience.
-- **Multi-contract support**  to enable management of multiple supply chains and contract instances simultaneously.
--  **Real-time notifications** and event subscriptions to automatically inform users of important supply chain events and state transitions.
-- **IoT sensor integration** to support automated collection of environmental data such as temperature, humidity, and location, enabling real-time monitoring of sensitive goods.

 Additional technical details, implementation considerations, and the complete development roadmap are available in the accompanying [GitHub repository](https://github.com/micag2025/Supply_Chain_project).